 "Our aim is not only to relieve the symptom of poverty, but to cure it and, above all, to prevent it."

-Those were the words of President Lyndon B. Johnson 50 years ago in a speech that kicked off the War on Poverty, which in turn gave birth to the federal Office of Economic Opportunity, and to legal aid lawyers who built the LAF many rely on today.
-We have weathered many changes – including names and locations, funding feasts and famines, and we are proud to celebrate LAF’s 50th Anniversary this year.
+Those were the words of President Lyndon B. Johnson more than 50 years ago in a speech that kicked off the War on Poverty, which in turn gave birth to the federal Office of Economic Opportunity, and to legal aid lawyers who built the LAF many rely on today.
+We have weathered many changes – including names and locations, funding feasts and famines, and we were proud to celebrate LAF’s 50th Anniversary in 2016.

 In 1966, the Office of Economic Opportunity awarded two grants to two Chicago legal aid organizations which were later merged to form the Legal Assistance Foundation of Metropolitan Chicago, now known simply as LAF.
 In 1974, finding that “a need to provide equal access to the system of justice in our nation for individuals who seek redress of grievances,” Congress established the Legal Services Corporation and transferred the OEO’s legal services programs to LSC.
 The Legal Services Corporation remains LAF’s partner to this day.